Juniper/junos-terraform/README.md

 Great, at this point now we have text file and YIN versions of the YANG files.
 We need those for the next step.

 Let's create a file, which provides a list of inputs to the part of JTAF which writes the `.go` code automagically.
-This input identifies the content of the provider that JTAF will create. **Some of these files such as `xpath_inputs.xml` are scattered are in the `Samples` directory.**
+This input identifies the content of the provider that JTAF will create.

+> For developers wanting to add more capabilities to the provider, this is where the additional xpath inputs need to be added.
+Assuming that the neccesary `yang_files` required for those capabilites outlined by the `xpath` inputs are added, the inputs can be incorporated into this file following the format below.
+ > * Again, examples of this implementation cam be found in the `/Samples/vsrx_tf_module_template` directory which include examples of an xpath file, `xpath_example.xml`, and the corresponding `yang_files` directory)

 Create a file `/junos-terraform/xpath_inputs.xml` and populate it with the content below.